Clay pigeon shooting: Down-the-Line

 Also known as DTL, this is a popular trap shooting discipline.
 Targets are thrown to a distance of 45 to 50 metres at a fixed height of approximately 2.75 m and with a horizontal spread of up to 22 degrees either side of the centre line.
-Each competitor shoots at a single target in turn, but without moving from the stand until all have shot five targets.
+Each competitor shoots at a single target in turn, but without moving from the stand until all have shot at five targets.
 Then they all move one place to the right, and continue to do so until they have all completed a standard round of 25 birds.
-Scoring of each target is 3 points for a first barrel kill, 2 points for a second barrel kill and 0 for a miss (maximum 75 points per round).
-Variations of this discipline are single barrel, double rise, and handicap-by-distance.
+Scoring of each target is 3 points for a first barrel kill, 2 points for a second barrel kill and 0 for a miss, for a possible maximum 75 points per round.
+Variations of this discipline are single-barrel, double-rise, and handicap-by-distance.

 Olympic trap

 As its name indicates, this is one of the disciplines which form part of the shooting programme at the Olympic Games.
 A trench in front of the shooting stands conceals 15 traps arranged in five groups of three.
 Shooters take turns to shoot at a target each, before moving in a clockwise direction to the next stand in the line.
-Targets for each shooter are thrown immediately upon his call and are selected by a shooting scheme (program) that ensures all competitors receive exactly the same target selection, but in an unpredictable randomised order to the extent that there will be one straight, two left and two right targets for each stand from any one of the three traps directly in front of him/her; guessing which one is next is impossible unless the shooter is on his/her last five targets.
+Targets for each shooter are thrown immediately upon the shooter's call and are selected by a shooting scheme (program) that ensures all competitors receive exactly the same target selection, but in an unpredictable randomised order to the extent that there will be one straight, two left and two right targets for each stand from any one of the three traps directly in front of the shooter; guessing which one is next is impossible unless the shooter is on his/her last five targets.